randywatts-at-uri-edu/tutorial/README.md

 		modified:    Li_VelScaling.m

 Now, we will add our changes to be staged for committing.

-	git add . (this will add changes to all files in the directory) OR git add Li_VelScaling.m (this only adds the changes made to this file)
+This will add changes to all files in the directory

+	git add .

+OR this only adds the changes made to this file

+	 git add Li_VelScaling.m

 If we do git status again, we will see now
 	Changes to be committed: